Penshurst Circular via Bough Beech Walk

 Lunch

-The suggested place on the Main Walk (after 9½ km, or 6 km with the short cut) is the Wheatsheaf (01732-700100) pub/restaurant in Bough Beech village.
+The suggested place on the Main Walk (after 9½ km, or 6 km with the short cut) is the Wheatsheaf (01732-700100) pub / restaurant in Bough Beech village.
 If you want a table inside this up-market inn at weekends it would be advisable to book, but on fine days there should be space in its garden, set well back from the road.
-Unless you are taking the alternative afternoon route a later option (in a further 3¼ km) is the equally good Castle Inn (01892-870371; closed Mon) in Chiddingstone, which is in a quieter location and has a particularly attractive back garden.
+On the main afternoon route a later option (in a further 3¼ km) is the equally good Castle Inn (01892-870371; closed Mon) in Chiddingstone, which is in a quieter location and has a particularly attractive back garden.

 These places are possible late lunch stops on the Longer Walk, but the suggested place (after 8¾ km) is the Four Elms Inn (01732-700460) on the edge of the eponymous village.
 This is a traditional pub with a beer garden serving good-value pub food to 2.30pm.